 - The case for drink coffee and live longer.

-- Side Note: Experiences with coffee at home.
+- Side Bar: Experiences with coffee at home.

-- Is there enough?
-Coffee drinking is spreading, will it remain affordable?
+- Is there enough coffee for everyone?
+As Coffee drinking goes global, will it remain affordable?

 Years ago I was looking to move from a capsules style coffee machine to an expresso machine which would make changing between regular and decaffeinated coffee more difficult.
 This triggered a research project: is decaffeinated coffee worth bothering with anyway?
 Apart from the pros and cons of decaf, the big thing I learnt is that the caffeine in a ‘cup of coffee’ can range from 40mg to over 400mg, which is from the same amount as a cup of tea, to the same amount as 10 cups of tea.
 Note that a ‘grande’ is 470ml (16 fl oz) and a shot of expresso is around 30 ml, so technically per ml there is more caffeine in the expresso, at least until frothed milk of a latte or cappuccino, or additional hot water of a long coffee is added.
 Surprisingly, ‘per cup’, expresso has the lowest level of caffeine of the common ways of having coffee.